inuwamobarak/inuwamobarak/README.md

 # Hello! 🤗

-I'm an AI Engineer based in Nigeria 🇳🇬 🌍
+I'm an AI Engineer from Nigeria 🇳🇬 based in Germany 🇩🇪 🌍

-Currently researching Large Reasoning Models(LRMs), AI Agents and the best practices in LLM agents microservice architecture.
+Currently working with Large Reasoning Models(LRMs), AI Agents and the best practices in LLM agents microservice architecture (APIs).

 I enjoy building and exploring the amazing models on @Huggingface.

-Checkout my publications here: [Authorship](https://www.analyticsvidhya.com/blog/author/inuwamobarak/)
+Checkout my hands on publications here: [Authorship](https://www.analyticsvidhya.com/blog/author/inuwamobarak/)